05

 Esha had always adored children, and when Aaryan was born, her joy knew no bounds.
 She would spend countless hours entertaining him, her laughter ringing like music in the air.

-Usually, I don't return home from the office.
-I would prefer to stay in my condo, knowing that it was peaceful.
+Usually, I don’t return home from the office every day.
+I would prefer to stay peacefully in my condo most of the day.

-To be frank, it's not about peace.
-I simply don't want to stay here and bother my parents when they have raised me for quite a few good years, even when they can abandon me.
+To be frank, it’s not about peace.
+I simply don’t want to stay here and bother my parents when they have raised me for quite a few good years, even when they could have abandoned me.
+Yes, I am not their son by blood, but they never made me feel that fact; instead, they raised me with all affection since I was a child.

 Just as I stepped through the gate, a cab pulled up, and Esha emerged, heading inside.
 “What could she have been doing all day?”
 I questioned myself, but I pushed those thoughts aside as I went home, freshened up, and settled into my study for a meeting.